tiger1deF/proteinTools/docs/source/usage.rst

 Protein Properties
 ------------------
-The protein's ChEMBL ID, Uniprot ID, PDB ID, and HGNC/Gene ID can all be accessed with properties of the same name.
+The protein's ChEMBL ID, Uniprot ID, PDB ID, and Gene ID can all be accessed with properties of the same name.
 For PDB IDs, proteinTools returns a **dataframe** containing the PDB ID(s), minimum resolution of the PDB file in Angstroms, and the total number of unique ligands present in the file.

 .. code-block:: python

    myprot.Uniprot
-   myprot.HGNC
+   myprot.Gene
    myprot.ChEMBL
    myprot.PDB